-The task force decided at an early stage to focus attention on computer based systems used in nuclear power plants for the implementation of safety functions (i.e. the functions of the highest safety criticality level); namely, those systems classified by the International Atomic Energy Agency as "safety systems".
-Therefore, recommendations of this report - except those of chapter 1.11 - primarily address "safety systems" and not "safety related systems".
+The task force decided at an early stage to focus attention on computer based systems used in nuclear power plants for the implementation of safety functions (ie the functions of the highest safety criticality level); namely, those systems classified by the International Atomic Energy Agency as "safety systems".
+Therefore, recommendations of this report - except those of chapter 1.11 - address "safety systems" and not "safety related systems".

-In certain cases, in the course of discussions, the task force came to the conclusion that specific practices were clearly restricted to safety systems and could be dispensed with - or at least relaxed - for safety related systems.
+The task force has not considered whether or not the common positions and recommended practices are applicable to safety-related systems, except for those in chapter 1.2 and 1.11 and listed in 1.11.3.6.
+In these cases, in the course of discussions, the task force came to the conclusion that specific practices could be dispensed with - or at least relaxed - for safety related systems.
 Reporting the possibility of such dispensations and relaxations was felt useful should there be future work on safety related systems.
 These practices are therefore explicitly identified as applying to safety systems.
 Some relaxations of requirements for safety related systems are also mentioned in chapter 1.2.
-All these relaxations for safety related systems are restated in chapter 1.11.
+All relaxations for safety related systems are restated in chapter 1.11.

 The task force worked on the assumption that the use of digital and programmable technology has in many situations become inescapable.
 A discussion of the appropriateness of the use of this technology has therefore not been considered.
 Moreover, it was felt that the most difficult aspects of the licensing of digital programmable systems are rooted in the specific properties of the technology.
 The objective was therefore to delineate practical and technical licensing guidance, rather than discussing or proposing basic principles or requirements.
 The design requirements and the basic principles of nuclear safety in force in each member state are assumed to remain applicable.
 This report represents the consensus view achieved by the experts who contributed to the task force.
 It is the result of what was at the time of its initiation a first attempt at the international level to achieve consensus among nuclear regulators on practical methods for licensing software based systems.